 LessAnnoyingCRM then allows you to add status’ and follow up tasks, as well as record conversations or email exchanges.

 In fact this was the bit I liked best.
 You can bcc your account’s special email address and it will automatically add that email to the client information.

 LessAnnoyingCRM can also be linked and synced with MailChimp, so each automatically check with the other for new additions and unsubscribes and records opens and clicks.

 You can set up piplelines which are completely customisable so you can keep track of who is in your pipeline and where they are in the pipeline.
 You can also create groups that you can assign contacts to, for example you might set up groups that tell you how you came by them.

 LessAnnoyingCRM syncs with your diary, and something else it does is email you an agenda of what is in your diary for the day, plus any reminders or follow up tasks you set, for example following up prospects etc. At first I wasn’t sure whether that was a good thing – I already have an overflowing inbox first thing in the morning, but then I got to quite like having a reminder of what I was doing that day, and who I should be following up.

 And the best bit of all?
 It only costs $10 per month!
-Not only that they give you a 30 day free trial (you don’t need to give any credit card details to sign up), and if you use my link then you get 60 days (and if you do sign up I get a month for free).
+Not only that they give you a 30 day free trial (you don’t need to give any credit card details to sign up).